fdilke/scala-exps/notes/Mottoes2.md

 This causes some deeper type of infinite descent I should be testing for??
 Also try to unify the two versions of canUniquelySolveXxx, and use DoEnumerateForms to output the results.

+# fixing the solver

+Refactored so 2 submethods are unified.
+Maybe need more sophisticated heuristic for detecting infinite descent?
+Have to guard against this scenario:

+args/tgt/basic/innerArgs/innerTgt = (((A) >> A) >> A)/A/A/WrappedArray((A) >> A)/A
+args/tgt/basic/innerArgs/innerTgt = (((A) >> A) >> A, A)/A/A/WrappedArray((A) >> A)/A
+args/tgt/basic/innerArgs/innerTgt = (((A) >> A) >> A, A, A)/A/A/WrappedArray((A) >> A)/A

+given <args, tgt> as inputs, end up reinvoking with <args :+ A,...>

+If we're about to invoke a canUniquelySolve woth same args and a not-strictly-simpler target... should we give up?
+Or abandon the whole thing?
+Try: Just give up at this point.
+It has to be simpler.
+So maybe don't need the "abandon whole search" mechanism?? <<== Probably this is correct

+Seems to be ok to just give up.
+But the logic is too opaque - not clear enough what's going on.
+So:

+- the difficult case is cUS(args, basic)

+- for this to be true, there must be a unique arg for which either:

+- it's a basic arg and is the target, or:

+- the arg is innerArgs => innerTgt and for each inner arg:

+- we can uniquely derive the inner arg from what we already have, except:

+- shouldn't even try under certain conditions.

+Now, what are those?
+Should we accumulate a list of things we're in the process of trying to construct?
+Should it be:

+    canUniquelySolve(args, tgt, unreachableGoals)

+and then if at any point we're trying to reach an unreachable goal, should just give up?
+Prefer the idea of: making it false
+But might occasionally be valid to set a more complex goal than the current target.

+Should instead make all this more object-oriented - have a Seeker object which starts off with a list of args, tries to construct other stuff?
+And keeps a list of stuff it knows is out of reach?

+This would just be a relatively trivial refactoring of current scheme.
+Not useful.
+Work with an "unreachable" list.
+Like this:

+- if at any point we were about to look for something on the list of unreachables, give up.
+- whenever you launch a new search, add the current target to the list of unreachables.

+and again, NEVER abandon the search.
+This is declared not a useful concept.
+Maybe even get rid of the mechanism.

+Don't yet need to spell out more precisely the possibly vague idea of "uniquely solvable".
+We know there will be other criteria for a motto, because e.g. you never want to have a duplicate arg in any subform.

+And now, logically: if someone gives you an ((A) >> A) >> A, you can produce an A.
+Will have to spell out why this isn't a motto.
+Maybe should say more generally:

+(MOTTO > A) > A   doesn't count as a motto.

+This is of course just M[MOTTO] where M is a generic strong monad.
+So...

+Better definition of a motto (categorical): an object in the topos for which there's a canonical global object.
+Example: X ^ X. So if M is a motto, are we never interested in T[M] as a motto, where T is a strong monad?

+BTW given M, find the unique 0 -> M, apply T and get a canonical 1 -> T[M].
+Assuming T(0) is always 1??

+If T = β_H then T(0) = (0 > H) > H = 1 > H = H. This is all presumably still true for H an algebra.

+try to better understand: (1) why is there always a canonical global object for T[M] when M is a motto?
+(2) why doesn't this count as a motto / new construction?

+Note the forms are in fact just elements in the free magma <alphabet, ^> used as abstract specifications.
+So for some of these there's a canonical global object, others, not.